Sharing Information and Data

 - Data is from human subjects; and or is HIPAA protected, or

-- If the data contains personally identifiable information (PII), or
+- If the data contains Personal Data, or

 - Use of data is restricted or regulated by the data owner.

-DUA’s are not necessary when the data is completely de-identified (stripped of all personally identifiable information (PII) and ((for PHI) all HIPAA identifiers) there is no way to re-identify that data.
+DUA’s are not necessary when the data is completely de-identified (stripped of all personal data and (for PHI) all HIPAA identifiers) there is no way to re-identify that data.

 Need a DUA?
 Start with the Federal Demonstration Partnership (FDP) Templates